 My Mom’s Ginataang Hipon with Papaya

 My mom, Julita, popularly known as Manang Soling, for me, have most powerful culinary skill.
-Maybe, because, she was the eldest among her siblings and she was in charge of cooking meals for her family way back she was single.
-I am not saying this because she is my mom, but when she established a mini-carinderya (mini, local version of resto) in front of our Sari-Sari store it became boom, but because of road widening it was removed.
+Maybe because, she is the eldest among her siblings and she was in charge of cooking meals for her family way back she was single.
+I am not saying this because she is my mom, but because when she established a mini-carinderya (mini, local version of resto) in front of our Sari-Sari store it became boom.

 Before cooking, I asked her to let me have first the ingredients as I wanted to feature her Giataang Hipon on my blog and she agreed.

 - 2 medium green papaya – peeled and cubed

 - 1 medium onion – chopped